karessat/InteractiveRadialScanHitsChart/README.md

-# Interactive Radial Scan Hits Chart
+# Interactive Radial Signals of Change Chart

-An interactive radial chart visualization built with React and SVG, designed to display scan hit data from AITable.
+An interactive radial chart visualization built with React and SVG, designed to display signals of change data from AITable.
 Features advanced text positioning algorithms for uniform spacing and optimized performance.

 ## ✨ Features